top of page

 What can AQUASERV offer you?

-Gain access to some of Europe's most advanced laboratories, services and research facilities, with all costs covered by AQUASERV.
+Gain access to some of Europe's most advanced laboratories, services and research facilities, with costs fully or partially covered by AQUASERV up to 3 months.
 Through AQUASERV's extensive network of research infrastructures, your project can access specialised resources and facilities from any of our leading European partners.

 Whether you need state-of-the-art technology platforms, unique organism collections or advanced aquaria facilities, AQUASERV is here to support your project's specific needs.
 From travel to consumables, we've got you covered so you can focus on what matters: advancing your research.